lukeIam/KeePassSubsetExport/README.md

 - Key-File protection of the target databases is supported
 - KeyTransformationRounds of the target database is set to the number of the source database (can be overwritten)
 - Exports can be limited to a folder (can be combined with a tag filter)
-- Field References support (in the export job Password field and the entries Title, Username, Url and password fields)
+- Field references support (in the export job password field and the following entry fields: Title, Username, Url and Password)